sameearif/dumplings/public/to-bert-with-roberta-p1/index.md

     <span style={{ color: 'black', backgroundColor: '#FFB0C1', padding: '5px 5px', borderRadius: '5px', marginRight: '5px', fontSize: '12px' }}>11227</span>
   </div>
 </div>
-<p style={{ textAlign: 'center', marginTop: '5px', fontSize: '12px', marginBottom: '-10px' }}><em>Each token has a unique ID.</em></p>
+<p style={{ textAlign: 'center', marginTop: '5px', fontSize: '12px', marginBottom: '-10px' }}>Figure 4: <em>Conversion of tokens to IDs</em></p>

 These token IDs are then used to look up corresponding vectors in a large matrix called the **embedding matrix**.
 The embedding matrix is a learned parameter of the model and is initialized randomly before training.
 If the model’s dimensionality is `h`, and the vocabulary size is `n`, the embedding matrix will have dimensions `(n x h)`.
-Each row in this matrix corresponds to the embedding of a particular token ID.
+Each row in this matrix corresponds to the embedding vector of a specific token ID.
 For each token ID, the corresponding row from the embedding matrix is retrieved.

 <div style={{ display: 'flex', justifyContent: 'center', alignItems: 'center', marginTop: '0px' }}>
   <table style={{ borderCollapse: 'collapse', fontSize: '12px', textAlign: 'center' }}>